happysantoo/vortex/documents/analysis/SIMPLIFICATION_OPPORTUNITIES_0_0_9.md

 - **Benefits**
   - Less boilerplate and more explicit span semantics.
   - Easier to adapt to different tracing setups in the future.

+#### Acceptance Criteria
+- [x] `MicrometerTracingHook` uses a single shared helper to encapsulate try/catch behavior for tracing callbacks.
+- [x] All tracing methods (`onSubmit`, `onBatchDispatchStart`, `onBatchDispatchSuccess`, `onBatchDispatchFailure`, `onRetry`) delegate their core logic through this helper.
+- [x] No change to observable tracing behavior for callers or tests (span names, tags, and error handling are preserved).
+- [x] Existing tests in `MicrometerTracingHookSpec` continue to pass without modification.
+- [x] JaCoCo configuration for tracing remains valid (class/method exclusions unchanged).

+#### Status
+- [x] Implemented on branch `0.0.10`:
+  - Added `runSafely(Runnable)` and refactored all tracing callbacks to use it.
+  - Kept span lifecycle and tagging semantics identical to the previous implementation.

 ---